-This process will take place within the provisions of the Respect and Resolution Policy and should be undertaken within 14 calendar days of notification to your manager that you wish to.
+This process will take place within the provisions of Stage 2 of the Grievance Policy and should be undertaken within 7 calendar days of notification to your manager that you wish to proceed to stage 2 of the Grievance Policy.

-The notification requirements for requesting a formal resolution within the Respect and Resolution policy should be used, setting out the grounds upon which you consider the rating should be reviewed.
+The notification requirements for registering a grievance should be used, setting out the grounds upon which you consider the rating should be reviewed.
 Your manager's manager will want to understand both you and your manager's points of view.
-She/he will then make a decision on the rating and will communicate their reasons to both you and your manager.
+She/he will then make a decision on the rating and will communicate their reasons to both you and your manager within 7 calendar days of receiving the review letter.

-If you are unhappy with the process, have other concerns not linked directly to the result of your appraisal, or believe that you have been discriminated against in any way, then please raise a formal request for resolution in line with the Respect and Resolution policy.
+If you are still unhappy with the decision then you should use the appeal arrangements outlined at stage 3 of the Grievance Policy.
 Your manager will then inform the W&OD department and payroll, and update ESR.
 If it is agreed that you should receive your pay step it will be backdated to the original pay step date.